ohenley/Parasail-for-the-Impatient/README.md

 Command to execute:
 ```

 Now open fib.psl in your prefered text editor and study it.
-You should understand most of it right away even without prior ParaSail training.
+IF you already programmed and know about the classic recursive Fibonaci method you should understand most of the code right away even without prior ParaSail training.